 From 1999-2004 Enriquez was an associate scout in the Bay Area for Major League Baseball's Houston Astros.
 He specifically monitored all Monterey Bay and San Francisco area high schools.
 He also worked with the MLB Roadshow from May-August 2001, providing instruction to local teams in England, Germany, Holland, the Czech Republic and Scotland.

-Enriquez is currently single and resides in San Jose, Calif.
+Enriquez currently resides in San Jose, Calif.